Tackling the Quality Versus Quantity Debate with Emily Dumas

 I think it's essential to have the on-demand talent option for a short-term project or some extra support on a project.
 For a company like Evernote where we're scaling out our content right now, we're investing in new platforms, and exponentially increasing the amount of content we're producing.
 Having an on-demand need for extra content support - writing and design - is very beneficial for a company like ours.

 6. What would a salesforce for content look like for you?

 I think in an ideal world, I would love to have some sort of platform where I could find subject matter experts that can help me on a project from the beginning to the end.
 If I'm thinking in terms of Evernote, I’d want someone who is a productivity expert, they've got their profile on this platform, and I can search that.
 I'm looking for someone with writing or design expertise so I can partner with that expert or freelancer and take a project from beginning to end on one platform.

-I’d suggest not overthinking the projects you're working on because you can brainstorm and dump all of your ideas onto a page, and that can take you to so many places.
+I’d suggest not overthinking the projects you're working on.
+Start with brainstorming and dump all of your ideas onto a page.
+You can then take that and go in several different directions.
 Just be confident in what you're doing, create it, and put it out there.

 Get started with Pepper’s Content Marketing Platform.